Being Motherly Doesn’t Get You Primary Custody

 According to the “Best Interest” statute, if the court decides not to award either joint legal or joint physical custody when one parent has requested it, it must explain the reasons for denying the request.
 Also, according to the law, the court must “set forth special findings” concerning each factor it considered.
 If the court fails to establish the findings for awarding primary physical custody the other parent can appeal the decision.

-For example, a mother asking for primary custody because the father is verbally abusive.
-If a father is abusive he could be abusive under any custody schedule.
+For example, a mother may ask for primary custody because the father is verbally abusive.
+If a father is abusive, then he could be abusive under any custody schedule.
 Allowing the father visitation 2 days a week instead of 3 doesn’t protect the child from the abuse.
-The court shouldn’t just limit his visitation, the court should suspend the visitation.
+The court may not just limit his visitation.
+The court may suspend the visitation entirely.
 Sole custody or suspended visitation is not a decision the court will not take lightly.